spook/encrypt-decrypt/README.md

         Options:
             -h | -?
 Display this usage help
             -p PHRASE  Passphrase - don't use this, it's just for testing!
+            -r         Recurse into subdirectories
-            -v         Verbose mode; give more output
+            -t         Test mode, show what would be done but don't do it" -v         Verbose mode; give more output

 ## Prerequisites

+When the scripts run they check their prerequisites and will complain if any are missing.
 These scripts use `gpg` to do the heavy lifting.
 You should have it installed; if not do:

         apt install gpg
               or
         yum install gpg

+The 'realpath' utility is also used; please install it if needed.
 If using -n to obscure filenames, you also need the `base64` tool.
 This comes standard with most distros, typically in the `coreutils` package.